InquilineKea/oldgithub/_posts/longevityguide.md

 I have a guide for avoiding microplastics (see microplastics.md)

 Do what you can to directly support/fund biotechnology research (especially the type of "tools development" that will make all biotechnology research faster, more open, less labor-intense, and automatable).
-Many papers writtenin the past may be re-written in a high-throughput (do ALL the seq's) type of research.
+Many papers written in the past may be re-written in a high-throughput (do ALL the seq's) type of research.

+OTHER longevity guides: Michael Rae, crsociety.org, livingthecrway.com have many guides.

 ====